FusionNet: Physics-Aware Representation Learning for Multi-Spectral and Thermal Data via Trainable Signal-Processing Priors: Introduction

 Although this work focuses on Chinese facilities due to their global dominance and data richness, the proposed framework is sensor-agnostic and readily transferable to other regions and industrial contexts.
 This study therefore contributes to bridging the methodological gap between thermal- and multi-spectral detection of industrial activity, focusing on China as a globally representative test case.

-This paper presents four key contributions: (1)Demonstrate that SWIR bands, particularly the proposed Band 7:6 ratio, capture indirect, persistent physical signatures that are more discriminative than direct thermal cues in multi-spectral learning; (2) Propose FusionNet, an intermediate data fusion architecture that effectively combines thermal (Bands 11, 10) and SWIR (Bands 7, 6, 7:6) features, achieving state-of-the-art performance with $90.6\%$ accuracy; (3) Validate the proposed multi-spectral, physics-informed methodology using a comprehensive dataset of cement plants in China, confirming its effectiveness; (4) Evaluate how embedding differential signal-processing priors, salient features, and wider receptive field affect performance on multispectral and thermal data.
+This paper presents four key contributions: (1) Demonstrate that SWIR bands, particularly the proposed Band 7:6 ratio, provide superior discriminative features for cement plant detection compared to thermal bands alone; (2) Propose FusionNet, an intermediate data fusion architecture that effectively combines thermal (Bands 11, 10) and SWIR (Bands 7, 6, 7:6) features, achieving state-of-the-art performance with $90.6\%$ accuracy; (3) Validate the proposed multi-spectral, physics-informed methodology using a comprehensive dataset of cement plants in China, confirming its effectiveness; (4) Evaluate how embedding differential signal-processing priors, salient features, and wider receptive field affect performance on multispectral and thermal data.
 Through ablation studies, the contribution of each architectural component is quantified, demonstrating how the resulting backbone enhances the proposed FusionNet relative to traditional models.